sandeep-49/wallpapers-script/README.md

 A simple python automation script to fetch wallpaper from Unsplash and also update as desktop wallpaper.

-To set the wallpaper in MacOS, replace this:
+To set the wallpaper in MacOS, remove SPI_SETDESKWALLPAPER parameter and replace:

 ```
 ctypes.windll.user32.SystemParametersInfoW(SPI_SETDESKWALLPAPER, 0, wallpaper, 0)